Ristretto/website/site/formulas/index.md

 Implementation of these functions requires an inverse square root function.
-This is often inlined into a point decompression function, so we also give formulas for implementing one for `ristretto255`.
+This is often inlined into a point decompression function, so we also [give formulas for implementing an inverse square root for `ristretto255`](formulas/invsqrt.html).